 After a break for lunch on your own, set sail on a Whale Watching Cruise.
 Our destination: Stellwagen Bank Marine Sanctuary, a rich feeding ground for whales, dolphins, sea birds and other marine creatures.
 You’ll have a good chance to view several different species of large whales, including humpbacks, finbacks and minkes, and the critically endangered right whales.
 And you’ll learn about them from New England Aquarium naturalists who are always on board to share knowledge, answer your questions and explain the mind-blowing behaviors of these truly magnificent mammals.

 Also included this afternoon is a stop at the Samuel Adams Boston Taproom.
 Located in the heart of Downtown Boston, the Taproom offers drinkers 20 taps including their favorite Sam Adams beers, a lineup of research and innovation brews and a gluten-free option in Truly Pure on draft.

 This evening’s dinner will be at The Union Oyster House, located on the Freedom Trail, near Faneuil Hall.
 It enjoys the unique distinction of being America’s oldest restaurant.
 The building dates to Pre-Revolutionary days and continues with much the same atmosphere and food that Daniel Webster frequently enjoyed.
+During dinner, you will be entertained by a guest speaker knowledgeable of the area’s history and surprising events that occurred in Boston and the surrounding areas.
 (B,D)

 Day 4 – Depart for Home